boazbk/tcs/lec_06_loops.md

 We start off by presenting NAND++ and then show Turing machines, though it is also possible to present them in the opposite orders.

-## The NAND++ Programming language
+## The NAND-TM Programming language

-The NAND++ programming language aims to capture the notion of a _single uniform algorithm_ that can compute a function that takes inputs of _arbitrary lengths_.
+The NAND-TM programming language aims to capture the notion of a _single uniform algorithm_ that can compute a function that takes inputs of _arbitrary lengths_.
-To do so, we need to extend the NAND programming language with two constructs:
+To do so, we need to extend the NAND-CIRC programming language with two constructs:

-* _Loops_: NAND is a _straightline_ programming language- a NAND program of $s$ lines takes exactly $s$ steps of computation and hence in particular cannot even touch more than $3s$ variables. _Loops_ allow us to capture in a short program the instructions for a computation that can take an arbitrary amount of time.
+* _Loops_: NAND is a _straightline_ programming language- a NAND-CIRC program of $s$ lines takes exactly $s$ steps of computation and hence in particular cannot even touch more than $3s$ variables. _Loops_ allow us to capture in a short program the instructions for a computation that can take an arbitrary amount of time.

-* _Arrays_: A NAND program of $s$ lines touches at most $3s$ variables.
+* _Arrays_: A NAND-CIRC program of $s$ lines touches at most $3s$ variables.
 While we allow in NAND variables such as `Foo[17]` or `Bar[22]`, they are not true arrays, since the number inside the brackets is a constant that is "hardwired" into the program.
-In particular a NAND program of $s$ lines cannot read an input `X[` $i$ `]` for $i>2s$.
+In particular a NAND-CIRC program of $s$ lines cannot read an input `X[` $i$ `]` for $i>2s$.

 Thus a good way to remember  NAND++ is  using the following informal equation: